fboucquez/symbol-bootstrap/docs/run.md

 `symbol-bootstrap run`
 ======================

-It boots the network via docker using the generated docker-compose.yml file and configuration.
+It boots the network via docker using the generated `docker-compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
-This is just a wrapper for docker-compose up bash call
+This is just a wrapper for the `docker-compose up` bash call.

 * [`symbol-bootstrap run`](#symbol-bootstrap-run)

 ## `symbol-bootstrap run`

-It boots the network via docker using the generated docker-compose.yml file and configuration.
+It boots the network via docker using the generated `docker-compose.yml` file and configuration.
 The config and compose methods/commands need to be called before this method.
-This is just a wrapper for docker-compose up bash call
+This is just a wrapper for the `docker-compose up` bash call.

 ```
 USAGE